ernst-schwaiger/CyberSecurity/AndroidSecurity/Protocol.md

 ### 1. Improper Credential Usage
 No hard-coded credentials were found in the applications source code, unencrypted credential transmission was not detected when examining the exchanged traffic.
-The app does not provide a mechanism for user login, hence to weak user login is possible.
+The app does not provide a mechanism for user login, hence no weak user login is possible.

 ### 2. Inadequate Supply Chain Security
 Decompiling the app code showed lots and lots of included libraries, partly containing code which